hankatt-zz/lister.js/README.md

 ## Usage
-lister.js is a modification of <a href="https://github.com/bradbirdsall/Swipe" alt="_blank">Swipe</a> follows a similar patterns as Swipe.
+lister.js is a modification of <a href="https://github.com/bradbirdsall/Swipe" alt="_blank">Swipe</a> and follows a similar pattern to initiate items.
 Here is an example:

 ``` html
 <div class='swipe'>